 Disclosure of lead-based hazards

-Federal law (42 U.S. Code § 4852d) demands all landlords/property controlling agents of homes built before 1978 to provide their tenants with information pertaining to the existence of lead-based hazards such as wall paint within the property.
+Federal law (42 U.S. Code § 4852d) demands all landlords/property controlling agents of homes built before 1978 provide their tenants with information pertaining to the existence of lead-based hazards such as wall paint within the property.

 Move-in / move-out condition checklist

-After lease authorization, Arizona landlords, according to Ariz.
+After lease authorization, landlords, according to Ariz.
 Rev. Stat.
 Ann. § 33-1321(C), must provide the tenant with a move-in checklist.

 The checklist takes into account items in the unit prior to the lease, helping you document damages that occurred during the tenancy period.
 As such, they can legally retain part of the security deposit, one that is equal to the damages incurred.